 Doris Lewalter (Germany)

 PresenterTobias Ludwig (Germany)

-Evaluating experimental data calls for dealing with uncertain measurements; this is often reported as a learning obstacle to scientific concepts in lab work.
-We report on a study of 938 secondary school students who evaluated self-collected measurement data in a physics lab.
-Results reveal that the odds for framing a correct hypothesis after the experiment decrease (OR=0.45 [0.33;0.61], p.001) when students consider and are aware of measurement uncertainties in their decision-making process.
-This contradicts studies that reported students’ lack of awareness of uncertainties in measurement (e.g., Kanari & Millar 2004) and may be interpreted to mean that learners decide conservatively when evaluating uncertainty-infused learning situations because of lacking knowledge about measurement uncertainties.
+Evaluating experimental data calls for dealing with measurement uncertainty (MU); this is often reported as a learning obstacle to scientific concepts in lab work.
+We report on a study of 1,545 secondary school students who evaluated self-collected data in a physics lab.
+Results reveal a) that students are aware of MUs depending on data variability and b) that the odds of framing a correct hypothesis after the experiment decrease (OR=0.66[0.57;0.76], p.001) when students are aware of MUs in their decision-making process.
+This contradicts studies that identified students' lack of awareness of MUs as an obstacle in the evaluation of experimental data, and it could be interpreted to mean that learners decide conservatively when evaluating uncertainty-infused learning situations because of a lack of knowledge about MUs.